Continental Wrestling Association: NWA affiliate (1977–1986)

 After the split from Nick Gulas, the CWA became a National Wrestling Alliance affiliate, which entitled the CWA to NWA World Heavyweight Championship defenses.
 The champion regularly toured through the territory defending the title against top contenders.
 The main title of the CWA was the Southern Heavyweight Title, which was nominally sanctioned by the NWA (into 1978) or the AWA (beginning in 1978).

 The Mid-South Coliseum (pictured 2008) in Memphis, Tennessee, served as the promotion's main venue.

 The cornerstone of the CWA was the weekly Monday night shows from the Mid-South Coliseum in Memphis, where the cards regularly drew full houses.
 These shows were repeated in some form weekly in Louisville and Nashville (on Saturday nights).
 Having three major shows at all three cities, and additional shows through other towns in Kentucky, Tennessee, Arkansas, Missouri, and Northern Alabama provided significant profits into the early 1990s.
 These shows showcased a series of wrestlers as they made their way through the Memphis territory including Hulk Hogan, Harley Race, Terry Funk, Jack Brisco, and Ric Flair.

 The biggest run of the promotion was the Jerry Lawler-Jimmy Hart feud which lasted throughout the early 1980s.
 Jimmy Hart's "First Family" included dozens of wrestlers who Hart brought in to face Lawler.
 Included in this list were The Iron Sheik, The Dream Machine, The Nightmares, Eddie Gilbert, Ken Patera, Jesse Ventura, Hulk Hogan, Bugsy McGraw, Kevin Sullivan, Bobby Eaton, "Killer Tim Brooks", and Paul Ellering.
-The feud ended when Hart was signed by the World Wrestling Federation in 1985, and Lawler won a match against Eddie Gilbert in which the stipulation was Hart leaving the territory.
+The feud ended in 1985, when Lawler won a match against Eddie Gilbert with the stipulation that Hart leaves the territory if Gilbert loses, allowing Hart to sign with the World Wrestling Federation.

 The federation also aired live Saturday-morning wrestling cards from the studios of WMC-TV in Memphis, hosted by Lance Russell and Dave Brown.
 In the territorial era of wrestling, many local promotions had huge ratings with their wrestling shows, but none of them topped the ratings for the weekly CWA show which drew previously unheard of shares behind the strength of Lawler's local popularity.

 Throughout the late 1970s, the 1980s and into the early 1990s, Jerry Lawler also engaged in feuds with Dutch Mantell, Robert Fuller, The Mongolian Stomper, Bruiser Brody, Jimmy Valiant, Austin Idol, Rocky Johnson, Tommy Rich, Randy Savage, Rick Rude, and Bill Dundee among others.
 These men were also on and off again partners to Lawler.